tiagoprn/minimum-viable-python-script/README.md

 # minimum-viable-python-script

-This project is a minimalistic template that can be used as a base to develop a simple python script that interacts with stdin to take part e.g. on shell pipes.
+This project is a minimalistic template that can be used as a base to develop a simple pure python script to run on the CLI.

 ## Features